mesutpiskin/computer-vision-guide/README.en-US.md

 ## Contribute

-It's really nice to think about contributing, so you can look at the [SUPPORT] (/CONTRIBUTING.md) link.
+It's really nice to think about contributing, so you can look at the [SUPPORT](/CONTRIBUTING.md) link.

 ## 💬 Question & Answer